scc-digitalhub/platformdocs/docs/data/jupyter.rst

 The same approach will be taken for the scripts and code blocks, this time leveraging *git* to automatically version and sync the code to a dedicated repository.

-Ideally, users will be able to dynamically provision a complete, ready to use computing enviroment within seconds, either on the shared cloud or inside a personal workstation, and access all the datasets and code all the time.
+Ideally, users will be able to dynamically provision a complete, ready to use computing environment within seconds, either on the shared cloud or inside a personal workstation, and access all the datasets and code all the time.